J-SMX/Project-code-snipits/ReadMe.md

 - Seat reservations must be conflict-free even with concurrent proposals.
 - The system continues to operate as long as a **majority of nodes** are functional.

-To meet these requirements, you must implement a **Paxos protocol layer**.
+To meet these requirements, a **Paxos protocol layer** must be implemented.

 ## Implementation Requirements

-You are required to complete the `paxos.ex` Elixir file to support the following operations:
+The `paxos.ex` Elixir file to support the following operations:

 - `start(name, participants, upper)`: Starts a Paxos process and registers it.
 - `propose(pid, value)`: Submits a value for consensus (does nothing until `start_ballot` is called).